-So much of business occurs in social settings we thought it critical to provide skills not taught in the classroom.
-An etiquette professional guides our students through the proper etiquette for formal dining interviews while in Law School as well as for networking engagements once they start their legal careers.
-Support our dinners and show students your firm means business in and out of the office.
+So much of business occurs in social settings it is critical to know etiquette skills not taught in the classroom.
+An etiquette professional guides our students through the proper etiquette for formal dining interviews while in law school as well as for networking engagements once they start their legal careers.
+Support our etiquette dinner and show students your firm means business in and out of the office.

 Interested in meeting 1Ls before the OCI process?
-Sponsor LPS and meet the class of 2014 in their first year while they're forming opinions and perceptions of the legal community.
-Utilizing hands-on exercises to bring key principles to life, LPS focuses on oral & written communication, interviewing, negotiation, dispute resolution, ethics, creativity, coalition-building, teamwork and leadership.
+Sponsor LPS and meet the class of 2016 in their first year while they are forming opinions and perceptions of the legal community.
+Utilizing hands–on exercises to bring key principles to life, LPS focuses on oral & written communication, interviewing, negotiation, dispute resolution, ethics, creativity, coalition–building, teamwork and leadership.
 Did we mention this is a mandatory event for 1Ls?
-That's right, all 240 of them will be waiting and ready to meet and mingle with you and your lawyers.
+That's right, all 200 of them will be waiting and ready to meet and mingle with you and your lawyers.

 1L Networking Reception

 Join us for our annual 1L networking reception and further connect with the first year class.
-Featuring a networking expert, this reception will teach and enhance our first year students' (and your attorneys if they need it!) professional networking capabilities.
+Featuring a networking expert, this reception will teach and enhance our first year students' professional networking capabilities.
 Recruit your hearts out as our students are eager to learn what makes each firm different.
 Each year's program sells out and this year's promises to do the same as we only accept five firm sponsors so get on board early!